Ultimate Packing List to Hike the Camino De Santiago

 A journal and a pen

-Your passport, with valid expiration dates
+Your passport, with a valid expiration date

 A towel